kivalu/Craigslist-Rental-Stats/README.md

 Add-AppxPackage .\Ubuntu.appx
 ```

-You will then need to enable WSL positions as described [here] and restart your computer.
+You will then need to enable WSL as described [here] and restart your computer.

 [here]: https://ubuntu.com/tutorials/ubuntu-on-windows#3-enable-wsl